RicoSuter/NSwag/src/Samples/GenerateProxyClient/generate-proxy-client.md

 ```

 - Update files, if needed, in your `MainApp > Services  > [YourRemoteService]`, and `MainApp > Contracts > [YourRemoteService]` folders
-- Check if any updates are needed to service instances (or mock instances) registered with the a Dependency Injection container in your App, if any.
+- Check if any updates are needed to service instances (or mock instances) registered with a Dependency Injection container in your App, if any.

 ## Sample NSwag config